-Second, the proposer may budget up to \$20,000 to cover costs related to NSF' "Beat-The-Odds Boot Camp" which is offered to all Phase I awardees.
-This program is based on the NSF's Innovation Corps program, and more information can be found here.
+Second, the proposer may budget an additional \$10,000 (up to \$20,000 total when combined with the direct charges listed above) to cover costs related to NSF' "Beat-the-Odds Boot Camp" which is offered to all Phase I awardees.
+This program is based on the NSF's Innovation Corps (I-Corps) program, and more information can be found here.
 All Phase I awardees are strongly encouraged to participate in this activity.
 Costs that are allowable are limited to travel costs related to customer discovery (this could include costs associated with registration/attendance at events for the purpose of customer discovery) and salary/wages for team members who participated in the Boot Camp.
 All costs related to the Boot Camp must be in line with approved salary rates and other relevant Federal guidelines.
 International travel cannot be reimbursed, nor can any salary/wages for work done while outside of the United States.
 NSF recommends that, for the purposes of the proposal budget, proposers that plan to participate in this activity budget \$10,000 and simply list this as "Boot Camp" costs in the budget justification.